Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Acknowledgements

 We thank the staff of the GMRT for their support in making these observations possible.
 The GMRT is operated by the National Centre for Radio Astrophysics (NCRA) of the Tata Institute of Fundamental Research (TIFR).
 The authors utilized ChatGPT for AI-assisted copy editing and improving the manuscript's language.
 AG would like to thank IUCAA, Pune, for providing support through the associateship programme, including access to the computational facility at IUCAA.

 All authors acknowledge the financial support received through the SERB-SURE grant (SUR/2022/000595) from the Science and Engineering Research Board, a statutory body under the Department of Science and Technology (DST), Government of India.
+We would like to sincerely thank the reviewers for their thoughtful and constructive feedback on our manuscript.